rascul/lw/quests/crier/caemlyn.md

 layout: default
 ---

+Caemlyn Central Square is where the crier can be found.

 1. Rats are a damm plague round the city, bring me a scalp!

 2. I need an oilstone for the weaponsmith.
 Look south of the city and bring me one.